clemsos/writings/_quora/2015-04-16-I-want-to-move-to-China-for-at-least-a-year-What-are-some-options-I-have.md

 language: en
 title: |
     I want to move to China for at least a year.
-    What are some options I have? - Quora
+    What are some options I have?
 ---

 I will follow other advices on  enroling a university to learn Chinese.